jalchemy/GPUMD-apptainer/README.md

 *   **Apptainer:** For running the containerized application.
     > [!NOTE]
-    > The `install.sh` script can either use Apptainer directly or within a Docker container.
+    > The `install.sh` script can either use Apptainer directly or within a Docker container like [this one](https://github.com/jalchemy/apptainer-in-docker).
 If Docker is detected, it
     > will be used for the build process (since it is usually not present on HPC systems and present on end-user systems).
 *   **NVIDIA GPU and Drivers:** Required for GPUMD (as one might expect from the name).
 These only need to be installed on the **host** system, not within the docker or apptainer images.
 *   **Docker (Optional):** If you choose to run the Apptainer container within a Docker environment.